 In addition to providing personal information, you will also need to answer questions about the type of account you want and how you plan to manage it.

-4. Decide What Types of Stocks To Invest In
+4. Decide Whether To Invest In Stocks or Stock Funds

 5. Manage and Diversify Your Portfolio for Long-Term Success